 Elana Redfield hails from the rocky lowlands of rural New Hampshire.
 Her musical influences range from the 70’s country-rock of Neil Young, Eagles, and the Pure Prairie League to the 90’s neo-traditional sound of Patty Loveless, Clint Black, and Mark Chesnutt.
 She is a lover of twang and reverb in all their manifestations, from surf music to spaghetti westerns.
 After learning the basics of pedal steel from Austin-based musician Bob Hoffnar, Elana knew she had found the perfect instrument.
 She draws inspiration from such forerunners as Jimmy Day, Lloyd Green and Donna Hammit.
 Today Elana plays a Fessenden steel guitar and loves the sound of a Fender Twin Reverb.

 Karen Pittelman writes songs, poems, essays and non-fiction.
 She is the author of two books about social change philanthropy, Creating Change Through Family Philanthropy and Classified: How to Stop Hiding Your Privilege and Use It for Social Change from Soft Skull Press, and is a long-time organizer around class privilege and the redistribution of wealth.
 She used to sing feminist slut rock in the band Royal Pink until her heart got broke so bad she had to switch to country.
-She’s rooted in the 70s country-rock of musicians like Neil Young, The Eagles, and Jackson Browne, and alt-country bands like The Drive-By Truckers, Magnolia Electric Co, and Whiskeytown.
+She’s rooted in the 70s country-rock of musicians like Neil Young, The Eagles (who she loves without shame!), and Jackson Browne, and alt-country bands like The Drive-By Truckers, Magnolia Electric Co, and Whiskeytown.
 Also, she loves Tom Petty.